reigenatk/RayTracing/README.md

 # Things I added to the base program:

-- Multithreading capability using std::thread
+- **Multithreading** capability using std::thread
-- Thread Pools to speed up multithreading even more (ThreadPool.h)
+- **Thread Pools** to speed up multithreading even more (ThreadPool.h)
 - [Dear ImGUI](https://github.com/ocornut/imgui) integration for easy configuration and nice UI
 - Real-time statistics features (fps, pixels/sec)
-- Rendering an image in realtime using DirectX11 API (mostly handled by [this wonderful example](https://github.com/ocornut/imgui/wiki/Image-Loading-and-Displaying-Examples#about-imtextureid) by ImGUI, thankfully).
-The steps to do this involve storing a array in memory of the pixel values, then each frame, rendering that buffer into a DirectX11 texture (ID3D11ShaderResourceView), then finally using ImGui::Image() to call the [DirectX11 imgui backend](https://github.com/ocornut/imgui/blob/master/backends/imgui_impl_dx11.cpp)
+- Rendering an image in realtime using **DirectX11 3D API** (mostly handled by [this wonderful example](https://github.com/ocornut/imgui/wiki/Image-Loading-and-Displaying-Examples#about-imtextureid) by ImGUI, thankfully).
+The steps to do this involve storing a (char8_t) array in memory of the pixel values, then each frame, rendering that buffer into a DirectX11 texture (**ID3D11ShaderResourceView**), then finally using ImGui::Image() to call the [DirectX11 imgui backend](https://github.com/ocornut/imgui/blob/master/backends/imgui_impl_dx11.cpp).
+ImGUI is useful because it provides loads of backends for every popular graphics API, which lets you render things in your ImGUI window without having to know the specific functions of your particular backend.
 - A bit of Windows API stuff for window handle, window creation + message system.
 Again I mostly just read the example on how to do this.

 # Thanks